 You can open a Cash ISA at 16 years of age.
 If you are over 18, you can open a Stocks and Shares ISA.
 You must also be a UK resident to qualify for the account.

 How much can I invest in an ISA?

-The ISA allowance for this tax year is £15,240.
+The ISA allowance for the tax year 6 April 2017 - 5 April 2018 is £20,000.
 You can choose to use all of it for saving in a Cash ISA, or you can choose to invest it across the other types of ISAs available – you aren’t restricted to saving into only one particular type of ISA.